marvin-hansen/buildbuddy-clang/README.md

 ### About

-This repository contains Github Actions to build and package Rust and C toolchains for consumption with Bazel and optimized for buildbuddy CI.
+This repository contains Github Actions to build and package the clang C toolchains for consumption with Bazel and optimized for buildbuddy CI.

 #### C (Clang)